bghira/SimpleTuner/documentation/quickstart/FLUX.md

 - Inference workflows for ComfyUI or other applications (eg. AUTOMATIC1111) will need to be modified to also enable "true" CFG, which might not be currently possible out of the box.

 ### Quantisation
-- Minimum 8bit quantisation is required for a 24G card to train this model - but 32G (V100) cards suffer a more tragic fate.
+- Minimum 8bit quantisation is required for a 16G card to train this model
-  - Without quantising the model, a rank-1 LoRA sits at just over 32GB of mem use, in a way that prevents a 32G V100 from actually working
+  - In bfloat16/float16, a rank-1 LoRA sits at just over 30GB of mem use
-  - Using the optimi-lion optimiser may reduce training just enough to make the V100 work.
-- Quantising the model doesn't harm training
+- Quantising the model to 8bit doesn't harm training
   - It allows you to push higher batch sizes and possibly obtain a better result
   - Behaves the same as full-precision training - fp32 won't make your model any better than bf16+int8.
-- As usual, **fp8 quantisation runs more slowly** than **int8** and might have a worse result due to the use of `e4m3fn` in Quanto
-  - fp16 training similarly is bad for Flux; this model wants the range of bf16
-  - `e5m2` level precision is better at fp8 but haven't looked into how to enable it yet.
-Sorry, H100 owners.
-We weep for you.
+- **int8** has hardware acceleration and `torch.compile()` support on newer NVIDIA hardware (3090 or better)
+- **nf4** does not seem to benefit training as much as it benefits inference
 - When loading the LoRA in ComfyUI later, you **must** use the same base model precision as you trained your LoRA on.
-- `int4` is weird and really only works on A100 and H100 cards due to a reliance on custom bf16 kernels
+- **int4** is weird and really only works on A100 and H100 cards due to a reliance on custom bf16 kernels

 ### Crashing
 - If you get SIGKILL after the text encoders are unloaded, this means you do not have enough system memory to quantise Flux.
   - Try loading the `--base_model_precision=bf16` but if that does not work, you might just need more memory..
+  - Try `--quantize_via=accelerator` to use the GPU instead

 ### Schnell
+- If you train a LyCORIS LoKr on Dev, it **generally** works very well on Schnell at just 4 steps later.
   - Direct Schnell training really needs a bit more time in the oven - currently, the results do not look good
-  - If you absolutely must train Schnell, try the x-flux trainer from X-Labs
-  - Ostris' ai-toolkit uses a low-rank adapter probably pulled from OpenFLUX.1 as a source of CFG that can be inverted from the final result - this will probably be implemented here eventually after results are more widely available and tests have completed
-- Training a LoRA on Dev will however, run just fine on Schnell
-- Dev+Schnell merge 50/50 just fine, and the LoRAs can possibly be trained from that, which will then run on Schnell **or** Dev

 > ℹ️ When merging Schnell with Dev in any way, the license of Dev takes over and it becomes non-commercial.
 This shouldn't really matter for most users, but it's worth noting.

 ### Learning rates

 #### LoRA (--lora_type=standard)
+- LoRA has overall worse performance than LoKr for larger datasets
-- It's been reported that Flux trains similarly to SD 1.5 LoRAs
+- It's been reported that Flux LoRA trains similarly to SD 1.5 LoRAs
 - However, a model as large as 12B has empirically performed better with **lower learning rates.**
   - LoRA at 1e-3 might totally roast the thing.
 LoRA at 1e-5 does nearly nothing.
 - Ranks as large as 64 through 128 might be undesirable on a 12B model due to general difficulties that scale up with the size of the base model.